Our Chamonix Freeride weeks are a dream come true for everyone interested in backcountry skiing.

 If you have a solid experience in ice climbing and ski touring, you’re ready to let the dream come true.

-Day 2 : Grand Mulet Hut – Summit – Chamonix
+Day 2 : Grand Mulets Hut – Summit – Chamonix

-Very early ski touring start up the North ridge of Dome du Goûter continuing over to Bivouac Vallot to the great summit of Mont Blanc (4810m).
+Very early ski touring with a technical ascent of the north face of Dôme du Goûter cramponning, slopes up to 40º to reach the normal route, than continuing over to Bivouac Vallot to the great summit of Mont Blanc (4810m).
+Ski down to Plan d’Aiguille or Chamonix.

 Patagoniatiptop guides a large variety of trips to the Alps and the Andes and teaches you skills to improve your outdoor abilities.
 As a small company, we are able to provide highly personalised services and set the highest quality standard for your trip.